 You can help your teen build strong, respectful relationships.
 Start by teaching your son or daughter about healthy relationships.

 Unfortunately, many teens have relationships that are unhealthy.
-One in 10 teens report being physically abused by a boyfriend or girlfriend in the last year.
+About 1 in 10 teens report being physically abused by a boyfriend or girlfriend in the last year.

 You can help your kids: